recogito/realtime-demo-site/README.md

 Powered by the experimental Annotorious
 [Realtime Annotation Server](https://github.com/recogito/realtime-annotation-server).

 __Want to know more?
 Deploy your own server?
-Contribute to further development?
+Contribute to development?
 Get in touch via the [Annotorious Gitter chat](https://gitter.im/recogito/annotorious) or [send me a DM via twitter](https://twitter.com/aboutgeo)!__